Port Aransas Fishing

 Location, Location, Location

-Fish take real estate just as seriously as Sandpiper Condominiums, and fortunately for you, Port Aransas is a prime location for casting a line.
+Fish take real estate just as seriously as we do at Sandpiper Condominiums, and fortunately for you, Port Aransas is a prime location for casting a line.
 Depending on your fishing style and desired catch, you can find many fishing destinations in the bays, along the beach, and out into the gulf.
 For a relaxed and fish-filled day, head over to the Port Aransas South Jetty.
 This pier is the perfect place to watch the sunrise and watch the sea turtles feed.
 You’ll also likely catch some inshore and nearshore fish any time of the day.
 If you head south through Port Aransas Beach Park, you’ll hit Horace Caldwell Pier, the longest pier in Port Aransas and a great place to catch larger nearshore fish.
 If you want some inland camping with your trawl, try the Port Aransas Causeway where the waters are steady and the fish are hungry.
 If you’re an adventurous piscator, you’ll want to charter a boat and head into Redfish Bay, Aransas Bay, or Corpus Christi Bay.
 If you have a calm stomach and a lot of patience, charter a boat and ride 150 miles offshore to hook some blue marlin.
 What else can you catch in Port Aransas?
 So glad you asked!

 Catch of the Day